ArthurPog/blog-preview-card/README.md

-# My twelfth project and solution to the blog preview card challenge over at [Frontend Mentor](https://www.frontendmentor.io/challenges)
+# My fourteenth project and solution to the blog preview card challenge over at [Frontend Mentor](https://www.frontendmentor.io/challenges)

 ## Table of contents
 - [The challenge](#the-challenge)